ynotstartups/notes/notes/cheat-sheet-tech-lead.md

   - Tech Notes
   - Questions

-## Topics for 1 on 1 with Product Manager
+## PRODUCT_MANAGER Topics for 1 on 1 with Product Manager

-- What tickets / work are coming up in the next sprint?
+- [ ] What tickets / work are coming up in the sprint planning ?
   - so that I can prepare the tickets for the next sprint and not be surprised if the priority suddenly changed
+- [ ] What tickets / work are coming up in the refinement?
 - Team delivery / performance
 - Feedbacks
 - Blockers